 David started practicing law in New York City in 2009.
 Working the fast-paced courtrooms of New York was an adrenaline rush, but Minnesota was calling.
 A long summer weekend turned into a house in Northeast Minneapolis, and in December 2009, David co-founded Friedman Iverson.

-Working in the fast-paced courtrooms of New York was a rush, but Minnesota kept calling.
-A long summer weekend eventually turned into a lease on an apartment in South Minneapolis, and in December 2009, David founded Friedman Iverson.
 Now that he's a Twin Cities "lifer," he tries his hardest to balance born-and-bred New York grit with Minnesota nice.
-He may still cut you off on 35W, but at least he's finally learned to wave.
+He might still cut you off on 35W, but at least he's learned to wave.